Imperfect detectors for adversarial tasks with applications to quantum key distribution: Squashing maps and noise channels

 \section{Squashing maps and noise channels}

-We first give a brief, intuitive overview of the core idea of our framework, which is inspired by squashing maps \cite{tsurumaru2008security,beaudry2008squashing,tsurumaru2010squash,gittsovich_squashing_2014}, before explaining the details.
+We first give a brief, intuitive overview of the core idea of our framework, which is an extension of squashing maps \cite{tsurumaru2008security,beaudry2008squashing,tsurumaru2010squash,gittsovich_squashing_2014}, before explaining the details.
 For an arbitrary detection setup with dark count rates $\dB$ and loss $\loss$, we wish to construct a ``noise channel'' $\noiseChannel$ such that $\Tr[\infPOVM[\dB, \loss]\rho] = \Tr[\infPOVM \noiseChannel(\rho)]$ for all input quantum states $\rho$.
 Informally, we wish to model the noisy detection setup as a noise channel followed by an ideal detection setup.

 The existence of such a channel is often sufficient to simplify the analysis for applications such as entanglement verification \cite{moroder_entanglement_2010} and QKD.
 Intuitively, this is because the noise channel can be `given' to the adversary.
 For example, in QKD the security of a protocol using noisy POVM $\infPOVM[\dB,\loss]$ would directly follow from the security of a protocol using ideal POVM $\infPOVM$ along with the existence of a noise channel (See Lemma 6 from Ref.~\cite{nahar_postselection_2024} for a proof).